superflash41/thss/notes/content/papers/Cho19.md

 #### 1.3.1 Skill-based, narrow AI evaluation

 Historically, system evaluation has included:
-- *Human review*: Human judges observe input-output pairs and score them.
-However, this method is expensive, impossible to automate or scale, and subjective.
+- *Human review*: Human judges **observe input-output** pairs and **score them**.
+This method is **expensive**, impossible to automate or scale, and **subjective**.
-- *White-box analysis*: Systems are analyzed internally.
-This approach is useful for verifying if they operate as intended.
+- *White-box analysis*: Systems are **analyzed internally** to check if they operate as intended.
-- *Peer confrontation*: Systems compete against each other to find the best one.
+- *Peer confrontation*: Systems **compete against each other** to find the best one.
-- *Benchmarking*: Systems produce outputs for which *test sets* have been defined, and desired outputs are known.
+- *Benchmarking*: Systems produce **outputs for which *test sets* have been defined**, and desired outputs are known.

-In particular, **benchmarks** are considered the best tools for evaluation because they are reproducible, fair, scalable, relatively easy to set up, and flexible enough to be applicable to a wide range of tasks.
+**Benchmarks** are considered the best tools for evaluation because they are **reproducible**, **fair**, **scalable**, relatively easy to set up, and **flexible** enough to be applicable to a wide range of tasks.

-However, benchmarks carry a hidden pitfall: they might encourage systems to overly optimize for a specific metric or task, limiting generalization to other tasks—thus not aligning with human-like intelligence.
+However, they carry a **hidden pitfall**: they may encourage systems to overly optimize for a specific metric or task, **limiting generalization** to others.
+In AI, the focus on achieving task-specific performance while placing no conditions on *how the system achieves it* has led to the development of systems that **lack the sort of human-like intelligence** that the field aspires to.

+This was interpreted by McCorduck as an *AI effect*, and noted by Reed as:

+> "When we know how a machine does something 'intelligent', it ceases to be regarded as intelligent.
+If I beat the world's chess champion, I'd be regarded as highly bright."

+This (wrong) interpretation arises from overly anthropocentric assumptions about intelligence.

-For *humans*, excelling at a specific task is considered proof of intelligence because it demonstrates the implicit general ability we must have had in the first place to learn that task.
-Furthermore, it suggests we could extend this ability to other tasks or domains.
+For *humans*, excelling at a specific task is considered proof of intelligence because it demonstrates the **implicit general ability one must have had in the first place to learn that task**.
+Furthermore, it suggests this ability could be extended to other tasks or domains.

-For *machines* this is not the case.
-Machines excelling at specific tasks does not prove they are intelligent.
-And this leads back to the earlier paradox: "Artificial systems can solve complex problems without being intelligent at all".

-This confusion arises because, in humans, the intelligence process (the ability to learn many skills) and the artifact produced by this process (good results on particular tasks) are intertwined.
-In other words, for humans being good at one task is enough proof of intelligence, while for machines it is just that: being good at one task.
+For *machines* **this is not the case**.
+So the problem comes from confusing the **intelligence process** (the ability to learn many skills) and the **artifact produced** by this process (good results on particular tasks using those skills), given that in humans they are **intertwined**.
+For machines being good at one task is just that: being good at one task.

 ![just-that](/images/just-that.png#small "Just that")

-The problem then with the AI field has not been that AI systems have been measured by their performance on specific tasks.
-Rather, the issue has been interpreting these results as proof of success towards developing systems capable of autonomy and dynamic adaptability like humans.
+The **problem** then has not been measuring AI systems by their performance on specific tasks.
+Rather, the issue has been **interpreting these results as proof of success** towards developing adaptable and autonomous human-like systems.

-We must therefore correct how success is measured, focusing specifically on aspects that current problems in the field exhibit: the need of *flexibility* and *robustness*.
-Moreover, it has become clear that we need to move beyond skill-based evaluation, to a more profound assessment of systems' generalization capabilities.
+Chollet decides to **correct *how* this success is measured**, focusing on aspects the current field problems exhibit: the need of *flexibility* and *robustness*.
+Moreover, it becomes clear to him that we need to **move beyond skill-based evaluation**, to a more profound assessment of systems' generalization capabilities.

 #### 1.3.2 The spectrum of generalization: robustness, flexibility and generality